 CONTACT: Name of chairman of the study group or chairman of the working party, or rapporteur for Question [number] Tel./fax/e-mail

-Annex 5 to Resolution 1 (Rev. Buenos Aires, 2017)
+Annex 5 to Resolution 1 (Rev. Addis Ababa, 2021)

 Rapporteur's checklist

 1 Establish a work plan in consultation with the vice-rapporteurs or relevant working parties.
 The work plan should be reviewed periodically by the relevant working party and study group and contain the following: